gramener/gramex-guide/cache/README.md

 ## Subprocess streaming

-You can run an OS command asynchronously using `gramex.cache.Subprocess`.
+You can run an OS command asynchronously using `gramex.cache.Subprocess`](https://gramener.com/gramex/guide/api/cache/#gramex.cache.Subprocess).
 Use this instead of [subprocess.Popen][popen] because the latter will block Gramex until the command runs.